IbrahimKhuram/Quran.com-Photo-Translator-/README.md

 Despite limitations in the OCR library and Quran.com search engine, the actual algorithm result achieves a success rate of 93%.
 While some errors occur, the algorithm demonstrates the capability to significantly rectify OCR and search engine inaccuracies by accurately detecting the start and end of Ayahs based on patterns within Quranic Ayah structures.

 ## Conclusion 📃
-The evaluation demonstrates the effectiveness of the Arabic cursive text recognition algorithm in handling complex text layouts and overcoming OCR inaccuracies.
+The evaluation demonstrates the effectiveness of the Arabic classical script recognition algorithm in handling complex text layouts and overcoming OCR inaccuracies.
 Further improvements in OCR accuracy and integration with Quranic databases could enhance the algorithm's performance.

 ## Resources Used 🎨
 * OpenCV (To capture image from camera)